arbor-sim/arbor/doc/python/hardware.rst

             Can only be set when Arbor was built with GPU support.
         :type gpu_id: int or None
         :param mpi:
-            The MPI communicator, ``None`` by default for distributed calculation.
+            The MPI communicator for distributed calculation, ``None`` by default.
             Can only be set when Arbor was built with MPI support.
         :type mpi: :py:class:`arbor.mpi_comm` or None.
+        :param inter:
+            The MPI communicator for external coupling to Arbor, e.g. another simulator.
+            ``None`` by default.
+            Can only be set when Arbor was built with MPI support.
+        :type mpi: :py:class:`arbor.mpi_comm` or None.

-    .. function:: context(alloc, mpi)
+    .. function:: context(alloc, mpi=mpi_comm, inter=mpi_comm)
         :noindex:

-        Create a distributed context.
+        Create a context.

         :param alloc:
-            The computational resources, one thread and no GPU by default.
+            The computational resources.
+It is advised to explicitly provide one if you are providing an MPI communicator for distributed calculation.
         :type alloc: :py:class:`proc_allocation`
         :param mpi:
-            The MPI communicator, ``None`` by default for distributed calculation.
+            The MPI communicator for distributed calculation, ``None`` by default.
+            Can only be set when Arbor was built with MPI support.
+        :type mpi: :py:class:`arbor.mpi_comm` or None.
+        :param inter:
+            The MPI communicator for external coupling to Arbor, e.g. another simulator.
+            ``None`` by default.
             Can only be set when Arbor was built with MPI support.
         :type mpi: :py:class:`arbor.mpi_comm` or None.